casparderksen/docker-wildfly/README.md

 For fast startup, Wildfly is configured at build time, with references to dummy credentials and a self signed certificate.
 At run time, credential stores are regenerated with actual secrets from the environment.
-The self-signed certificate can be replaced with a bind mount.

 # Building the images

 A [`Makefile`](Makefile) builds the images and their depencies.

 The Wildfly image is built as follows:
-- CentOS-7 with OpenJDK-8 base image
+- Jboss base image (CentOS-7, OpenJDK-8, jboss user)
-- Installation of Wildlfy 15
+- Installation of Wildlfy 17 via Galleon
-- Generation of self-signed certificate for development environment
+- Generatibaon of self-signed certificate for development environment
 - Creation of credential stores with dummy passwords
 - Offline configuration of Wildfly via CLI